HOME > NUTRITION > FACTS > IRON

 Could you be iron deficient?

-• Feel tired or lethargic
+• You feel tired or lethargic

-• Often irritable or grumpy
+• You’re often irritable or grumpy

-• Suffer frequent infections
+• You may get frequent infections

-• Feel the cold
+• You often feel the cold

 How much iron do we need each day?